Android Wireless Debugging

 Connect to the device

-Whenever you want to connect to the device, you can use the following command (Replace IPADDRESS & PORT with the IP address & Port shown on the Android device):
+Whenever you want to connect to the device, use the following command (replace IPADDRESS and PORT with the IP address and port shown on the Android device):

 adb connect IPADDRESS:PORT